ckeditor/ckeditor5/docs/getting-started/integrations/next-js.md

 Next.js 13 introduced a new App Router as an alternative to the previous Pages Router.
 App Router supports server components and is more server-centric than Pages Router, which is client-side oriented.

 CKEditor&nbsp;5 does not support server-side rendering yet, but you can integrate it with the Next.js framework.
 In this guide, you will add the editor to a Next.js project using both routing paradigms.
-For this purpose, you will need [Next.js CLI](https://nextjs.org/docs/pages/api-reference/create-next-app), [CKEditor&nbsp;5 online builder](https://ckeditor.com/ckeditor-5/online-builder/), and the official {@link getting-started/integrations/react CKEditor&nbsp;5 React component}.
+For this purpose, you will need [Next.js CLI](https://nextjs.org/docs/pages/api-reference/create-next-app), CKEditor&nbsp;5 Builder<!-- add Builder link -->, and the official {@link getting-started/integrations/react CKEditor&nbsp;5 React component}.

-## Preparing a build

-First, you will use the [online builder](https://ckeditor.com/ckeditor-5/online-builder/).
-It is a web UI that lets you create a custom build of CKEditor&nbsp;5 and download the code as a `.zip` package.

-The online builder is a powerful tool that lets you effortlessly create a rich text editor tailored to your needs.
-With the online builder, you can choose the desired editor type and plugins, configure the toolbar, and choose the UI language for your editor.

-You can learn more about creating custom builds of CKEditor&nbsp;5 with the online builder in the {@link getting-started/legacy-getting-started/quick-start-other#creating-custom-builds-with-online-builder Customized installation} guide.
+## Quick start

+The easiest way to use CKEditor&nbsp;5 in your Next.js application is preparing an editor build with Builder<!-- add Builder link --> and integrating it with your project.
+Prepare an editor with the desired set of features and download it.

 ## Setting up the project